Frandiiile/Frandiiile/README.md

 My technology stack involves Python,C,C#,C++,Java,HTML,R,CSS,Docker,Jenkins,Spark,Excel & VBA,MySQL and others.

-- 🔭 I’m currently looking for an Apprenticeship.
+- 🔭 I’m currently looking for an Junior level job in France.
 - 💬 Brainstorm with me over tech, algorithms, career, and music
 - 📫 How to reach me: frandile.aimane@gmail.com
 - ⚡ Fun fact: Checkout my [Linkedin Profile](https://www.linkedin.com/in/aimane-frandile/) if you are curious!
 (You'll find some articles there,make sure to check them out)